evgenyneu/evgenii.com/resume/index.md

 **Phone**: +61 403 574 406

-**Objective**: Seeking position as an iOS/Swift or Android software developer.
+**Objective**: Seeking position as an iOS/Swift or Android programmer.

 **Working hours**: 10 hours a week, part-time or casual.